XML RSS

 Learn the Imperfect Tense in Spanish.
 Also called the imperfect indicative, imperfect past, or by the Spanish the imperfecto de indicativo.

-The Imperfect tense is another Spanish past tense.
+The Imperfect tense is another simple Spanish past tense.

-The other Spanish past tense is the preterite although there are a number of other ways of describing past actions through the use of compound phrases (eg I was eating, he was going to eat etc, he had been eating, we have been eating).
+The other Spanish past tense is the preterit (preterito) although there are a number of other ways of describing past actions through the use of compound phrases (eg I was eating, he was going to eat etc, he had been eating, we have been eating).

-The imperfect tense is used for actions which were:
+The imperfect tense is called imperfecto or imperfecto de indicativo in Spanish and is used for actions which were:

-• It can also be used for words ending in -ED, and also for concepts such as "I WAS DOING something when you walked in."
+- It can also be used for English verbs ending in -ED, and also for concepts such as "I WAS DOING something when you walked in."

 How to construct the imperfect tense in Spanish